 The video player's icons allow the viewer to adjust the quality and playback speed settings.
 They can also watch the video clip in full-screen mode and select the picture-in-picture mode (usually used with sign language interpretation).

-Share your video material
+Share your videos

 From Mediaflow, you can share films in web shares in the same way as with other files.
 You can also publish them in a Media Portal, or use a specific media portal for video files, namely a Play Portal.
 If you have one of our integrations with your CMS, such as Sitevision or Wordpress, you can publish videos directly on your intranet or website.